lalohuerta/stock-analysis/README.md

 ## Purpose

-To make a more efficient code by refactoring so this code will work better if Steve and his parents want to analyse more companies.
+To make a more efficient code by refactoring so this code will work faster if Steve and his parents want to analyse more companies.

 ## Results